Guru Ramakrishnan

 Guru Ramakrishnan is an Indian-American investor and entrepreneur who works in the hedge fund and private equity sectors.
 He is the founder and CEO of Meru Capital Group and was a co-founder of Old Lane Partners, LP.
 Ramakrishnan has held roles in financial institutions and has participated in philanthropic and academic initiatives.

 Early life and education

-Guru Ramakrishnan was born in Chennai, India, where he attended Don Bosco School.
+Guru Ramakrishnan was born and brought up in Chennai, India, where he attended Don Bosco School.

 In 1982, he moved to the United States and enrolled at the University of Michigan.
 There, he completed both Bachelor's and Master's degrees in Economics with high distinction.
 He later pursued an MBA at the University of Chicago Booth School of Business, specializing in Finance.

 Career

 Morgan Stanley

 Ramakrishnan began his career at Morgan Stanley in 1988, where he worked in the equity and debt capital markets.
 He eventually became the head of the firm's equity derivatives group in London and later led the global trading business in New York.
 He also worked at Morgan Stanley's Investment Banking Division.